Python object types

 • Other functionality, such as Drop, needs to check at runtime for attachment to the Python GIL, at a small performance cost

 Because of the drawbacks Bound<'py, T> is preferred for many of PyO3's APIs.
-In particular, Bound<'py, T> is the better for function arguments.
+In particular, Bound<'py, T> is better for function arguments.

 To convert a Py<T> into a Bound<'py, T>, the Py::bind and Py::into_bound methods are available.
 Bound<'py, T> can be converted back into Py<T> using Bound::unbind.